-Itching, also known as pruritus, is a common skin disease in dogs.
+Itching is a common skin problem in dogs.
 Dog itching symptoms include irritated skin, excessive rubbing and scratching, and even hair loss.
 For pet owners who deal with dog itching, it can be difficult to watch your pup suffer.
-Fortunately, there are many ways you can support healthy skin, and there are many treatments you can use to address itching.
+Fortunately, there are many ways you can support healthy skin, and there are many things you can do to address itching.

-The best treatment plans start by identifying the underlying cause of your dog’s itchy skin.
-Here, we’ll go over the most common causes of itching in dogs and offer some easy treatment options to help your pup get back his pep.
+The best support plans start by identifying the underlying cause of your dog’s itchy skin.
+Here, we’ll go over the most common causes of itching in dogs and offer some easy options to help your pup get back his pep.

 Common Causes of Dog Itching

 Itching in dogs may be a sign of an allergic reaction to food or seasonal instigators.
-It can also be caused by skin conditions and infestations including mange and fleas.
-Keep scrolling to discover the main causes of itching in dogs and find out how to treat each one.
+It can also be caused by skin conditions and infestations including mites and fleas.
+Keep scrolling to discover the main causes of itching in dogs and find out how to support each one.

 The most common dog food allergens include proteins such as chicken and beef.
 Other common allergens include fish, pork, soy, and dairy.
-These allergies can cause allergic dermatitis, including itching, upset stomach, and other symptoms in dogs.
+These allergies can cause itching, upset stomach, and other symptoms in dogs.

 Like humans, dogs can suffer from seasonal allergies that may cause itching among other symptoms.
-Also known as atopic dermatitis, environmental allergies can cause a skin rash, dry skin, hives, and sneezing in dogs.
+Environmental allergies can cause a skin rash, dry skin, hives, and sneezing in dogs.
 These allergic reactions may flare up during certain times of the year or may appear year-round.

 Some underlying issues may cause hot spots in dogs.
 Hot spots are areas that are inflamed and characterized by moist skin and oozing sores.
-Fleas, mites, food allergies, and atopy — a predisposition to allergies — can all lead to hot spots as well as itching.
-There are a few things you can do at home to alleviate dog itching and make your furry friend more comfortable.
+Fleas, mites, food and allergies can all lead to hot spots as well as itching.
+There are a few things you can do at home to support dog itching and make your furry friend more comfortable.